igorski/efflux-tracker/README.md

 ## Application actors

-The data store is defined in _./src/store/_ and its submodules in the _./src/store/modules/_-folder.
+The data store is defined in `src/store` and its submodules in the `src/store/modules`-folder.
 Each part of the application has its own module, these being:

- * _editor-module_ used to keep track of user interactions when editing patterns
+ * `editor-module` used to keep track of user interactions when editing patterns
- * _history-module_ used to keep track of song mutation history to provide undo/redo functionality
+ * `history-module` used to keep track of song mutation history to provide undo/redo functionality
- * _instrument-module_ provides a store to save, load and edit instruments presets
+ * `instrument-module` provides a store to save, load and edit instruments presets
- * _midi-module_ used to link MIDI hardware to the application (currently Google Chrome only)
+ * `midi-module` used to link MIDI hardware to the application (currently Google Chrome only)
- * _selection-module_ used to keep track of selections made in the pattern editor
+ * `selection-module` used to keep track of selections made in the pattern editor
- * _sequencer-module_ used to manage playback related properties of the tracker
+ * `sequencer-module` used to manage playback related properties of the tracker
- * _settings-module_ used to maintain persistent configurations
+ * `settings-module` used to maintain persistent configurations
- * _song-module_ provides a store to save, load and edit songs
+ * `song-module` provides a store to save, load and edit songs

 ### Efflux song model